Nischal-Pradhan/Data-Science/README.md

 ### ***Matplotlib***
 > Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 Matplotlib makes easy things easy and hard things possible. matplotlib.pyplot is a collection of functions that make matplotlib work like MATLAB.
-Each pyplot function makes some change to a figure: e.g., creates a figure, creates a plotting area in a figure, plots some lines in a plotting area, decorates the plot with labels, etc.
+Each pyplot function changes a figure: e.g., creates a figure, creates a plotting area in a figure, plots some lines in a plotting area, decorates the plot with labels, etc.